 8: Stroke Order and Direction

-When learning kanji, it is essential to write each character using the correct stroke order.
-Stroke order is not arbitrary; it follows established conventions that help maintain proper balance, proportion, and structure.
+When learning kanji, it is important to write each character using the standard stroke order.
+Stroke order follows established conventions that help produce balanced, legible characters.
+Learning the correct order from the beginning also makes handwriting faster and more consistent.
+Some basic stroke-order guidelines are:

 Top to bottom